-Children are to go to the School Nurse only if sent by a member of staff and are to be escorted by another pupil.
+Children are to go to the School Nurse only if sent by a member of staff and are to be escorted by an adult or another pupil.

 Any incident requiring a child to visit the Nurse with an illness or injury and subsequent treatment given, will be recorded by the Nurse.